 Health and Safety

 Your maker is NOT responsible for you overheating or any injuries you may receive when in suit, it is 100% your responsibility to prevent that from happening.
-This page will discuss ways in which you can make your costume experience that much safer.
+This page will discuss ways in which you can make your fursuiting experience that much safer.

 Health and Safety is such a vital part of costuming, whether it be fursuiting or cosplay.
 You've all seen people passing out at events and being carried out by paramedics right?

 Well, those paramedics don't care about your costume or how expensive it was.
-Their job is to look after YOU and keep you safe... they absolutely WILL cut you out of your costume if need be.
+Their job is to look after you and keep you safe... they absolutely WILL cut you out of your costume if need be.

 Don't let that be you!